WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 An action may also be marked as `{Repeating}` in which case it can be repeated, assuming the restrictions allow it.

+An action may also be marked as `{Visitless}` in which case it does not count as a visit and can additionally not be redirected.

 ----
 #### Compound Actions